-We have audited the financial statements of Medcaw Investments plc (the "Company") for the year ended 31 December 2023 which comprise the statement of comprehensive income, the statement of financial position, statement of cash flows, statement of changes in equity and notes to the financial statements, including significant accounting policies.
-The financial reporting framework that has been applied in preparation of the company financial statements is applicable law and UK-adopted international accounting standards (UK IAS).
+We have audited the financial statements of Medcaw Investments plc (the 'company') for the year ended 31 December 2024 which comprise the Statement of Comprehensive Income, Statement of Financial Position, Statement of Cash Flows, Statement of Changes in Equity and the related notes to the financial statements, including a summary of significant accounting policies.

+The financial reporting framework that has been applied in their preparation of the company financial statements is applicable law and United Kingdom adopted international accounting standards (UK IAS).